-A third station within the Cape Lookout National Seashore is located in Portsmouth Village on Cape Lookout.
+A third station within the Cape Lookout National Seashore is located in Portsmouth Village on Portsmouth Island.
 This is a Quonochontaug-type station, built in 1894 and closed in 1937.
 It is well maintained and open to the public as a visitor center.
 Inside is a display of information and artifacts of the U. S. Life-Saving Service, including a Lyle gun and a breeches buoy.
 A life car is in storage, but not on display.

 The 1887 station, the 1917 station and the 1894 Portsmouth station are all on the National Register of Historic Places.
 Of the three, only the Portsmouth station is open to the public.